 I used to be a guy who’d buy one pair of shoes, and then wear them everyday until holes in the seams forced me to buy a new pair.
 It turns out you’re not supposed to wear shoes that often, but I had no idea.

-My running shoes were an old pair of Avias that I kept for about a decade and had definitely long passed their expiration date once I got seriously into running.
+My running shoes originally were an old pair of Avias that I kept for about a decade and had definitely long passed their expiration date once I got seriously into running.
 Parts of the sole had actually detached and fallen off, but I kept running in them whenever I needed running or athletic shoes.

 After buying my first serious pair of running shoes (Saucony Ride 9’s), and learning a little bit about different types of training, I decided to buy a small variety of shoes to better suit that training: Some speed shoes, some trail shoes, some regular running shoes and a pair of racing flats.